bmeviauac01/datadriven/docs/en/lecture-notes/mssql/sql.md

 GROUP BY q.ID, q.Name
 ```

-Paging: list products alphabetically from 3. to 8. record
+Paging: list products alphabetically from the 3rd to the 8th record.

 ```sql
 WITH q